 The high Cost of Dog Ownership

 People often don’t take into account the cost of pet ownership when they first get one.
 Expenses like food, treats, toys, and shots.
 There can also be the costs of illnesses or injury.
 All this can add up over time.
 I’ve had my fair share of expenses with my dog Bella.
-A tumor that had to be removed, various injuries and accidents, and of course the large bags of food to feed such a big girl.

 One of the things a dog owner must ask themselves is how much is too much.
 I’ve often felt if you can’t afford to care for your dog then you should not get one.
 For me, there has never been a cost too high.
 I swore that no matter the cost if she needed it I would make it happen.
 Unfortunately, some illnesses can’t be fixed with a check or a swipe of a credit card.
 And so, in each animal’s lives we accept that cost of ownership because we know that someday, our precious pet will leave this world.
 And in the end, it isn’t the financial cost that gets you, it’s the emotional cost.
 To some losing a pet is like losing the car keys.
 To others, it’s like the loss of a child.
 A child lost after only nine years of life.